Lacey's and Kennedy's Theory for Canal Design

 Design of Lined Canal

-As the section of the canal is rigid, the lined canals are not designed by the use of Lacey’s and Kennedy’s theory and Manning’s equation is used for designing.
+The lined canals are not designed by the use of Lacey’s and Kennedy’s theory, because the section of the canal is rigid.
+Manning’s equation is used for designing.
 The design considerations are,

-- The section should be economical (i.e. cross-sectional area should be maximum with a minimum wetted perimeter).
+- The section should be economical (i.e. cross-sectional area should be maximum with minimum wetted perimeter).

-- The velocity should be maximum so that the cross-sectional area can be minimized.
+- The velocity should be maximum so that the cross-sectional area becomes minimum.

 Section of Lined Canal:

-- Circular section: The bed is circular with a radius equal to full supply depth ‘D’ and its centre at the full supply level.
+- Circular section: The bed is circular with its center at the full supply level and radius equal to full supply depth ‘D’.
 The sides are tangential to the curve.
-However, the side slopes are generally taken to be 1:1.
+However, the side slope is generally taken as 1:1.

-- Trapezoidal section: The horizontal bed is connected to the side slope by a curve of radius equal to full supply depth D. The side slope is generally kept as 1:1.
+- Trapezoidal section: The horizontal bed is joined to the side slope by a curve of radius equal to full supply depth D. The side slope is generally kept as 1:1.

-Note: For the discharge of up to 50 cumecs, a circular section is suitable and for the higher discharges trapezoidal section is suitable.
+Note: For the discharge up to 50 cumec, the circular section is suitable and for the discharge above 50 cumec trapezoidal section is suitable.